-Fill the space generously with a flexible adhesive such as 100% silicone.
+Fill the space generously with a flexible adhesive such as flexible neutral cure silicone.

-- Do not create grooves in the wall for fixing the Caesarstone. - The silicone adhesive prevents water from entering the cabinet. - For visible joins between the Caesarstone and a different material, use colored silicone, a suitable acrylic mastic or paintable latex caulk.
+- Do not create grooves in the wall for fixing the Caesarstone. - The silicone adhesive prevents water from entering the cabinet. - For visible joins between the Caesarstone and a different material, use coloured silicone, a suitable acrylic mastic or paintable latex caulk.